Datatypes

 The TIME datatype is used to represent a time-span.

-Supported segements are:
+Supported segments are:

 d…f64daysh…f64hoursm…f64minutess…f64secondsms…f64millisecondsus…f64microsecondsns…u32nanaoseconds